-Gunnery Sergeant Jessie Jane Duff, U.S. Marine Corps (Ret.) served 20 years on active duty.
-Along with multiple overseas deployments and combat related exercises, she provided logistical and training support to combat arms and wing units throughout her career, including Desert Storm and the Iraq/Afghanistan wars.
-In a collateral duty, Jessie served on the Executive Staff to the Commander of Marine Forces Pacific, the largest operational command in the Marine Corps prior to her retirement.
-She completed her career as an Operations Chief.
+Serving 20 years on active duty with the U.S. Marine Corps, Jessie Jane Duff retired as a Gunnery Sergeant.
+Throughout her career, which spanned multiple deployments and combat-related exercises, she provided logistical and training support to combat arms and wing units in peacetime as well as during the operations in Iraq and Afghanistan (Desert Storm, Iraqi Freedom, and Enduring Freedom).
+Cited by Jessie as one of the highlights of her Marine Corps service, she was chosen for a prestigious assignment on the Executive Staff to the Commander of Marine Forces Pacific, at the time the largest operational command in the Marine Corps prior to her retirement.
+She culminated her career as an Operations Chief.

 Jessie’s personal awards include three Navy and Marine Corps Commendation Medals, two Navy and Marine Corps Achievement Medals, and two National Defense Medals in addition to various awards for excellence during her time on active duty.

 From 2012 – 2014, she worked as Senior Military Advisor and was on the Organization Committee for Concerned Veterans for America.
 Jessie participated actively throughout the nation advocating for policies that preserve our freedom and liberty that veterans and their families fought and sacrificed to defend.
 Jessie was an outspoken advocate to hold the Veterans Administration accountable for the veteran’s benefits backlog and mismanagement of veteran’s healthcare.
 She also actively worked with the states and Congress to improve the military voting laws to ensure the military is afforded the same access to vote as their civilian peers.